Arpit92585/Danam/Readme.md

 ## 5. Language Support (Optional)

-- [ ] Integrate a language translator feature to allow users to select their preferred language.
+- [ ] Integrate a language translator feature to allow users to select their preferred language